anmolagarwal999/Page-and-Algorithm-Design-for-othello-reversi/README.md

 - The usage of page design (#2) for updates makes updates extremely quick.
 Storing the square submatrices in each page instead of flattening the board grid helps us take advantage of locality of reference during disk-page accesses for all 3 types of updates: row-based, column-based and diagonal based updates.
 This is especially helpful for Reversi where all updates are on contiguous neighboring cells possible across all 6 directions.
 - Using Huffman encoding based compression for WHITE, BLACK and EMPTY helps us reduce our storage for the state of each board cell by 4 times (from 1 byte to 2 bits).

-**Page & Algorithm Design for Query Execution for assisting Reversi/Othello players**
+## Page & Algorithm Design for Query Execution for assisting Reversi/Othello players**

-- Anmol Agarwal (2019101068), Sanchit Arora (2019101047)

 **Some terminology/notation:**